Pharm D Admission

 - Applicant-supplied information and statements on the application form.

 - Personal interview with representatives of the Admissions Committee.
 Each applicant given final consideration for acceptance will be interviewed at least once by one or two faculty or professional staff members.

 The Admissions Committee will select the best qualified applicants for the PharmD program based on a composite assessment of the characteristics stated above.

 All applications will initially be reviewed for evidence of basic qualifications for admission to the professional program, and those most qualified will be invited for a personal interview.
 All interviews will be conducted on the West Lafayette campus in the College of Pharmacy, near the end of February through the beginning of March.
 Letters of invitation for an interview will specify the date and time.
 It will be the student's responsibility to arrange his or her other commitments in order to be available at the assigned time.
 Each applicant will also be asked to participate in two brief exercises to provide evidence of extemporaneous writing and verbal communication ability.

 The Admissions Committee will then thoroughly evaluate the application materials pertaining to each applicant in arriving at a rank ordering of applicants based on overall qualifications.
-Admissions will be granted to the 150 most highly qualified applicants at the end of March.
+Admissions will be granted to approximately 150 of the most highly qualified applicants at the end of March.
 The next most highly qualified applicants will have their names placed on a rank-ordered waiting list to compete for residual spaces available at the end of the spring semester or quarter.

 Confirmation of Admission

 If you receive a letter containing an offer of admission to the College, it must be accepted within 14 days of the date of the letter.